-I am a full-time ceramic artist and have been working with clay for over ten years.
-My formal education background is in Geography/Geomorphology, however, wherever I have lived and worked, I have always liked “creating”, i.e., creating paintings, mosaics, landscapes, etc. One day I discovered that clay is a perfect medium for “creating” objects and forms.
-Since my graduation with second MA in Geography/Environmental Studies at the University of Toronto in 1995, I lived and worked in the Middle East for a few years.
-To pursue my creativity passion, I started learning pottery in Abu Dhabi, United Arab Emirates and continued taking community classes in Toronto after returning in 2003.
+I am a full-time ceramic artist and have been working with clay for over twelve years.
+My formal education background is in Geography/Geomorphology, however, wherever I have lived and worked, I have always liked “creating”, i.e., creating mosaics, sculpture, paintings, etc. Since my graduation with second MA in Geography/Environmental Studies at the University of Toronto in 1995, I lived and worked in the Middle East for a few years.
+To pursue my creativity passion, I started learning pottery in Abu Dhabi, United Arab Emirates and discovered that clay is a perfect medium for “creating” objects and forms.
+I continued taking community and private classes in Toronto after returning in 2003.
 In 2011 I finally founded my own ceramic studio from which I am currently working.

 I specialize in hand building and sculpture using the Raku as well as traditional oxidation firing techniques.